Electric Fetus - Duluth

 The first 300 people to pre-purchase the Electric Fetus’ exclusive salt-and-pepper vinyl version of the new Hippo Campus LP, Bambi ($19.99) will receive a pass for the private in-store performance at our Minneapolis location.
 Bambi will be released on CD and a few color variations on LP on November 23rd.
 The Electric Fetus’ version of the LP is the only way to get into this private event.
 You will get your pre-ordered LP at the event.
 Each event pre-order includes a FREE Hippo Campus tote bag that you will pick up at the event when you get your LP.
 This event is the only way to get your special Hippo Campus tote bag.

-PASSES AVAILABLE NOW!
-Purchases may be made in person at the Minneapolis store or online.
+PASSES NO LONGER AVAILABLE ONLINE!
+Purchases may be made in person at the Minneapolis store while limited supply lasts.
 No holds or phone orders.

 Here are the other logistics and a couple restrictions you should know:

 • Customers will receive one pass per Electric Fetus exclusive LP purchased.
 Pass allows entry for one person only.

 • Each customer may purchase a maximum of 4 passes.